-- B. According to the Articles of Incorporation of the Company, the pre-tax profit before deduction of employees' compensation and directors' remuneration and after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
-The ratio shall account for 5%~15% for employees' compensation and shall not be higher than 5% for directors' remuneration. - C. For the years ended December 31, 2022 and 2021, employees' compensation were accrued at \$43,721 and \$18,813, respectively; directors' remuneration were accrued at \$14,574 and \$6,271, respectively.
+- A. According to the Articles of Incorporation of the Company, the profit before deduction of employees' compensation and directors' and supervisors' remuneration and after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
+The ratio shall account for 5%~15% for employees' compensation and shall not be higher than 5% for directors' and supervisors' remuneration. - B. For the years ended December 31, 2022 and 2021, employees' compensation were accrued at \$43,721 and \$18,813, respectively; directors' remuneration were accrued at \$14,574 and \$6,271, respectively.
 The aforementioned amounts were recognized in salary expenses, and estimated based on the current profit.

-Employees' compensation and directors' remuneration for 2022 and 2021 as resolved by the Board of Directors were in agreement with the amounts recorded in the 2022 and 2021 financial statements of \$43,721, \$14,574 and \$18,813, \$6,271, respectively.
+The employees' compensation and directors' remuneration for 2022 and 2021 as resolved by the Board of Directors were in agreement with the amounts recorded in the 2022 and 2021 financial statements of \$43,721, \$14,574 and \$18,813, \$6,271, respectively.
 Employees' compensation will be distributed in the form of cash.

-Information about employees' compensation and directors' remuneration of the Company as approved by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+Information about employees' compensation and directors' and supervisors' remuneration of the Company as approved by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.